Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   This field displays the turnover and cannot be modified.

   - *Contra account*
-  Enter the appropriate contra account, see [Chart of accounts](../Integration/01_RunAccountingWizard.md#chart-of-accounts).
+  Enter the appropriate contra account.
 This field is compulsory.

-  > [Info] When you start typing in an account number, a context menu is displayed.
-You can also select the appropriate option from the menu.
+  > [Info] After you have entered at least two numbers in the field, a list is displayed below the field with all accounts matching the entry.
+You can also select the corresponding account in the list.
+Alternatively, use the search function to find the account number, see [Search for an account](../Operation/13_SearchAccounting.md#search-for-an-account).

   - *Receipt1*
-  Enter the appropriate value.
-The existing value can also be modified.
+  Enter the appropriate value if necessary.
+The existing value can be modified.

   - *Receipt2*
-  Enter the appropriate value.
-The existing value can also be modified.
+  Enter the appropriate value if necessary.
+The existing value can be modified.

   - *Date*
   This field displays the date and cannot be modified.